webfactory/WebfactoryResponsiveImageBundle/README.md

 ### Responsive image:

-`responsiveImg(entity, nameOfImageAccessor, imgOptions)` with:

-- `entity`: the entity that has an image, e.g. a teaser or an artist
-- `nameOfImageAccessor`: the name under which the image can be requested from the entity.
-E.g. if you would write `artist.photo` in Twig, it's `'photo'` (with the quotes).
+`responsiveImg(image, options)` with:

+- `image`: an array with the following keys:
+    - `url` (mandatory): the URL of the image
+    - `alt` (optional): the alternative text for the image.
+Defaults to empty string.
+    - `title` (optional): the title text for the image.
+Defaults to empty string.
-- `imgOptions`: an array with the keys `sizes` and `widths`.
+- `options`: an array with the following keys:
-    - `sizes`: a string with a size or an array with sizes, which should match layout/breakpoints.
+    - `sizes` (optional): a string with a size or an array with sizes, which should match layout/breakpoints.
 Defaults to 100% is no sizes is given and lazyloading is disabled.
-    - `widths`: an array of image widths.
-E.g. `{'480' : '480w', '768' : '768w'}`.
+    - `transformations_to_widths` (optional): an object with thumbor transformation names as keys and image widths as values.
+Defaults to "['image_xxs' : '320w']".
+    - `class` (optional): CSS classes to add to the image.
+Defaults to empty string.
+    - `placeholder_filter`: The thumbor filter which is added to the placeholder image when lazyloading the image.
+Should match the target dimensions of the image.
+A list of default filters is provided with this bundle (see below) and can be overwritten / extended in the applicatrion configuration, e.g. the config.yml.
+    - `lazyload` (optional): Whether to add the Thumbor filter when lazyloading the image.
+Should match the target dimensions of the image.
+Thumbor-Filters are configured in config.yml.
+Defaults to true.

 Example: